There is nothing as practical as good theory.

 - to grasp the abstract concept and the practical significance of “macroeconomic profit”

 - to avoid overinvestment stemming from misinterpretation of rising prices in a surplus expansion

 - … the lack of adaptation in the free economies to the requirements of the pure cycle … is an inability to distinguish between the significance of a relative and an absolute rise or fall of monetary prices.
 A relative (i.e. “real”) rise or fall is, indeed, a signal for a relatively increased or reduced production (of one product relative to another) … (much)… Inversely, the rising prices of the surplus expansion are not real and relative but only monetary and absolute rising prices; to allow them to stimulate production is to convert the surplus expansion into a boom (which must be followed out of systematic necessity by a correlative and devastating slump).
 This I believe is the fundamental lack of adaptation to the productive cycle that our economies have to overcome.
 The problem, however, has many ramifications of which the most important is the relativity of the significance of “macroeconomic profits” [CWL15, 139-140]

-- to, thus, avoid a painful, but systematically necessary, correction
+- to, thus, avoid a painful, but systematically necessary, correction or slump

 - to avoid, to the extent possible, inflation and deflation